Yonisaweel/Yonisaweel/README.md

 # Portfolio

-Hi, I'm Yonis and this is my Cyber Security Portfolio.
-I am currently seeking a challenging position that leverages my network security, security policy, and organizational risk management skills, and allows me to contribute to the dynamic field of cybersecurity.
+Hi!
+I'm Yonis and this is my Portfolio.
+I am currently working on my Bachelors in Computer Science.
+I've got various experience coding in many different languages, and in different operating systems.
+I've also completed my Comptia Security+ Certification, as well as a certificate with Google.
+I am seeking a challenging position that leverages my network security, security policy, and organizational risk management skills, and allows me to contribute to the dynamic field of cybersecurity.
 I am eager to join a forward-thinking organization where my skills and enthusiasm for security can make a meaningful impact.

 # ○ C-Projects:
 |     Project     |                 Skills                |     Tools       |      Link       |